I would like to purchase 2-3 amazon puffers Russell

 Breeding / Reproduction

-The Clown barbs are not easily spawned in the aquarium.
-Successes have only been done with very large aquariums.
+Clown barbs do not spawn easily in captivity, and successes have only been had in very large aquariums.
 The age of the fish will have an impact on a successful spawning.
-Most problems arise from either a pairings that have a male that is too young, or if the male is ready to breed, the female is unable to produce.
+Most problems arise from mismatched pairings: Either the male is too young to breed, or the male is ready to breed, but the female is unable to produce.
 Males do not mature until it 1 1/2 years of age, while females mature at 1 year.

-To breed them requires a larger aquarium with shallow water at about 4 to 6 inches deep.
-It needs to be dimly lit and have clumps of Java moss or spawning mops.
-The water should have a hardness between 6-12° dGH, be slightly acidic with a pH of about 7, and have a temperature between 79 - 82° F (26 - 28° C).
+To attempt to breed them, use a large aquarium with shallow water at about 4 to 6 inches deep.
+The tank must be dimly lit and have clumps of Java moss or spawning mops.
+The water should have a hardness between 6 and 12° dGH, be slightly acidic with a pH of about 7, and have a temperature between 79 and 82° F (26 - 28° C).

-These fish are egg layers that scatters their eggs.
+These fish are egg layers that scatter their eggs.
 The eggs are adhesive and will fall to the substrate.
-The sexes need to be separates for two to three weeks prior to breeding and conditioned with a variety of live foods like brine shrimp.
+The sexes need to be separated for two to three weeks prior to breeding and conditioned with a variety of live foods like brine shrimp.
 Once eggs are laid, they will hatch in 20 to 30 days.
-The free swimming fry can be fed infusoria, a liquid fry food, or newly hatched baby brine.
-See the description of breeding techniques for Cyprinids in: Breeding Freshwater Fish: Barbs.
+The free-swimming fry can be fed infusoria, a liquid fry food, or newly hatched baby brine.
+For a general description of breeding Cyprinids, see Breeding Freshwater Fish: Barbs.
 Also see Fish Food for Fry for information about types of foods for raising the young.

 Ease of Breeding: Difficult - Spawning is not easy to induce.

-Clown barbs are hardy so disease is not usually a problem in a well maintained aquarium.
-They are primarily susceptible to Ich if good water quality is not provided.
-Anything you add to your tank can also bring disease.
+Clown barbs are hardy, so disease is not usually a problem in a well-maintained aquarium.
+They are susceptible to Ich if good water quality is not provided.
+Remember that anything you add to your tank can introduce disease.
 Not only other fish but plants, substrate, and decorations can harbor bacteria.
-Take great care and make sure to properly clean or quarantine anything that you add to an established tank so not to upset the balance.
+Take great care and make sure to properly clean or quarantine anything that you add to an established tank so as not to upset the balance.